ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

-My research interests revolve around **Development Economics**, **Social Networks and Interactions**, and **Intergenerational Governance**, with a focus on how economic growth intersects with social and urban dynamics to shape societal progress, sustainable development, and the long-term consequences of policies and actions.
+My research interests lie in **Development Economics**, **Urban Dynamics**, and **Intergenerational Governance**, with a focus on how economic growth and policy interventions shape long-term social and spatial transformations while fostering equitable and sustainable development.

+My interests also extend to **Social Networks and Interactions**, particularly in understanding how social structures, institutional mechanisms, and economic policies influence wealth distribution, mobility, and the welfare of future generations.

 My first name is pronounced rway-ee.